Private Development Project Site Planning & Construction

 How long does that usually take to get that upfront property information pulled together and established with the county?

 It just depends.
-The title opinion is something that can be created and that may take a couple of weeks for an abstractor to do that.
-If it’s been purchased recently or changed ownership that has to be brought up and updated when transfer title happens.
-A lot of times that’s available as part of their closing from a previous owner or the seller may have it available for them.
-And then we take a look at that, our surveyors will go through it and are able to determine easements and any inclusions or obstructions to the property pretty quickly within a week or so.
+The title opinion is something that can be created, and that may take a couple of weeks for an abstractor to do that.
+If it’s been purchased recently or changed ownership, that has to be brought up and updated when transfer title happens.
+A lot of times, that’s available as part of their closing from a previous owner, or the seller may have it available for them.
+And then we take a look at that.
+Our surveyors will go through it and can determine easements and any inclusions or obstructions to the property pretty quickly within a week or so.

-Majority of the properties there’s no problems, 95% of them.
+The majority of the properties there are no problems, 95% of them.
 And a lot of them are either platted lots that you can look on the county assessor’s site or the recorder’s site and find that information out pretty quickly.
 That’s a lot of the preliminary work that we’ll do for somebody.

-The majority of the time it’s clean and it’s not an issue, but every once in awhile it is, and it can be a real big problem, especially if it’s a railroad because it could take years.
-We’ve had projects where it’s held up the project for years to get that abandonment done or vacation taken care of.
+The majority of the time, it’s clean, and it’s not an issue, but every once in a while, it is, and it can be a real big problem, especially if it’s a railroad because it could take years.
+We’ve had projects where it’s held up the project for years to get that abandonment done, or vacation is taken care of.

 If it needs city water or city sewer to be able to do a project.
 Those can create issues with islands.
 You can’t create an island when you do an annexation.
 You got to make sure that you’re annexing everything contiguous to the city.
 So that’s something that we have to take into consideration.